 The current ambient air quality status in the area is unclassifiable/attainment for all criteria pollutants.
-The current permitting action would not cause or contribute to an ambient air quality or increment exceedance.
+The current permitting action is administrative and would not cause or contribute to an ambient air quality or increment exceedance.

 VII.
 Taking or Damaging Implication Analysis